 The Jefferson Center for Holistic Management is based on the Springs Ranch.
 Several trainings and workshops are hosted at Springs Ranch as well as the ranch work study program.
 Here is a map to the ranch.

-The Springs Ranch is located on the Northern Lahontan Watershed and is owned by Steve and Pati Smith, and operated by three generations of the Smith Family.
-Its ecological diversity makes it an ideal location for demonstrating the application of holistic management to each of these land types in our region.
-The ranch is currently managed for beef cattle and is also considered home to herds of elk, deer and other wildlife.
+The Springs Ranch is located on the Northern Lahontan Watershed and is owned by Steve and Pati Smith, and operated by Abbey, Spencer and Maezy Smith.
+It is part of the Columbia Plateau Level III Ecoregion (according to The Nature Conservancy ecoregion classification).
+Its ecological diversity makes it an ideal location for demonstrating the application of Holistic Management to dryland pasture, rangeland and irrigated pastures.
+The ranch is currently managed for beef cattle and is also home to herds of elk, deer and other wildlife.
 Typical grasses include: greener intermediate wheat grass, Grazer alfalfa, Siberian crested wheat, Meadow brome, Alsac clover, birdsfoot treefoil, harding grass, bitter brush, Great Basin wild rye and cheat grass.

 Photos of Surprise Valley and Springs Ranch are below, and here.